Contents

 3

-rc = sqlite3_open("test.db",&db); //open SQLite database test.db
+rc = sqlite3_open("test.db", &db); // Open the SQLite database test.db

-rc = sqlite3_key(db,"1q2w3e4r",8); //apply encryption to previously opened database
+rc = sqlite3_key(db, "1q2w3e4r", 8); // Apply encryption to the previously opened database

 1

-$gcc SQLite_example.c -o SQLtest -I /path/to/local/folder/with/sqlcipher/header/files/ -L /path/to/local/folder/with/sqlcipher/library.a -l sqlcipher
+$ gcc SQLite_example.c -o SQLtest -I /path/to/local/folder/with/sqlcipher/header/files/ -L /path/to/local/folder/with/sqlcipher/library.a -l sqlcipher

 1

-$gcc SQLite_example.c -o SQLtest -I /usr/local/include/sqlcipher -L /usr/local/lib/libsqlcipher.a -lsqlcipher
+$ gcc SQLite_example.c -o SQLtest -I /usr/local/include/sqlcipher -L /usr/local/lib/libsqlcipher.a -lsqlcipher

 1